BackSlasher/greg/README.rst

 Structure
 =========
-This iteration of Greg is designed to be modular.
+Greg is designed to be modular.
 It contains multiple "bridge" modules that allow it to work with multiple build servers / code providers.
 I've only implemented what I require, but this should allow one to integreate Greg with other builders/providers

 Hacking and testing
 ===================